 The second panel, The Most Dangerous Women at Wondercon, followed a similar trajectory, beginning with talk about popular female superheroes (lots of talk about Squirrel Girl) and leading into a talk about breaking stereotypical representation by getting a wider range of voices within female superheroes.
 Ultimately, Dr. Janina Scarlet–who really should have her own panel on Superhero Therapy, which was only casually mentioned but sounds interesting–best summarized that stereotypes are fine so long as those stereotypes are just an aspect of characters and not the defining trait; and the best way to reach that point is by having a wide range of voices to accompany a wide range of diverse characters to reflect the world we live in.
 In the current political climate, conversations about diversity and its importance seem unavoidable.
 As far as those notions go, both panels did an excellent job of getting their point across while remaining entertaining.
 Both panels = 4.5/5 Bibles.

 COSPLAY MELEE (Sunday) – While WonderCon was packed with panels every day, one thing that caught this Saint’s attention was a booth.
 Run by SyFy, the booth was covered with logos and advertisement for their newest show, Cosplay Melee; but that’s not the only interesting part.
 Since there is no shortage of amazing and fun cosplay outfits worn by showgoers, the strain can also be tough on the cosplayer and the outfit.
+Sharingan contact lenses are considered a must for most cosplay outfits though!
 This is where the Melee booth shines.
 The suits that people create and wear do occasionally run into a malfunction or need a little extra to make them easier to wear and shine.

 SyFy, through smart marketing, created this booth not only to advertise their new show, but also to help those cosplayers with any issues they have.
 Part of your armor come undone?
 They have tape, rivets, and more to help get it back together.
 Outfit have a loose thread?
 They have a sewing machine on hand to help stitch it up.
 And it also helps to have a staff on-hand to assist in any repairs or adjustments.
 In addition to being a great way to promote the cosplay idea of the show within the community itself, there was a creation station where kids of all ages could sit and built their own superhero mask for free.
 Marketing aside, this was an excellent idea and hopefully one that continues at future conventions.